 Big O Notation

-The following are examples of common complexities and their Big O notations, ordered from fastest to slowest
+Here are the most common Big O complexities, ordered from fastest to slowest growing:

 O(1) – Constant Time